0m15/zimok.github.com/_posts/me/2013-02-01-we-have-a-problem-en.md

 Of all the Diaz massacre responsibles, nobody have ever spent a single day in prison.
 On the contrary, 10 demonstrators, accused of "devastation and looting" (so, only for damages at things and not at people) have seen far heavy pains inflicted and confirmed in the *Cassazione* (Italy's last degree of judicement), pains varying from 6 years to 14 (fourteen) [years of reclusion].

-Everything passed last summer under total indifference from the press, the government and the so-called civil society.
+Everything passed under total indifference from the press, the government and the so-called civil society.

 After 10 years, nothing is changed.
 There are a lot of other stories about police crimes, most of them unpunished.